-The Principal and Deputy Principal will also be responsible for the weekly testing of the fire alarm systems with the college's main building.
-James Allder will be responsible for the weekly testing fire alarm systems with both the college's buildings.
+The Principal and Head of GCSE will also be responsible for the weekly testing of the fire alarm systems with the college's main building.
+James Allder will be responsible for the weekly testing of the fire alarm system at 23 Collingham Gardens.
+The Head of GCSE will be responsible for the weekly testing of the fire alarm system at 16 Young St with both the college's buildings.
 Emergency lighting is checked every month in both buildings.
 The system is tested by Chris Burrell at A level and Paul Caffell at GCSE.